 Jo says… "Beautiful candles are made to be enjoyed especially because, as with all scented things, they can fade over time.
 While using a metal lid can help to prevent this, it is still better to burn your candle rather than save it for best."

-How long should I burn it when I first light it?
+How long should I burn a candle when I first light it?

 Jo says… "For the best possible burn and to prolong the life of a candle, I recommend burning it for long enough so that the whole surface becomes molten, which usually sits around the two-hour mark."